adamraees/mybeginner-code-repo/README.md

 # myfirst-repo
-This is my day at github
+This is my day at github.